← Back to ResourcesBreed Guides

 Basset Health Issues

-IVDD, chronic ear infections, glaucoma, obesity, bloat — the breed-specific health profile.
+IVDD, chronic ear infections, glaucoma, obesity, and bloat.
+The breed-specific health profile.

 Related Guide